MDI Parent & Guardian Resources

 Can I see my child’s answers to the MDI survey?

 The MDI is not an individual assessment tool.
-Your child's individual responses are private and confidential, and children are made aware that their own responses will not be shared with the school, their friends or their family.
-The students’ responses are combined into reports for each school and shared directly with the school in February.
-We recommend following up with your school principal or PAC to access your school-level results in mid-late February.
+Your child's individual responses are private and confidential, and children are made aware that their responses will not be shared with the school, their friends or their family.
+The students’ responses are combined into reports for each school and shared directly with the school.
+We recommend following up with your school principal or PAC to access your school-level results.
 Results are publicly available at the neighbourhood level in the spring through our website here.

 How is my child’s privacy protected?

 Safeguarding data is a responsibility HELP and the University of British Columbia take very seriously.
 HELP follows the highest standards available, many of which are required by law.
 To ensure the privacy and confidentiality of individuals, all of HELP’s systems and processes meet or exceed the requirements of provincial and federal privacy legislation.

 At HELP, the data are collected on a server hosted within UBC’s secure virtual server environment.
 Access to the server is restricted according to the recommended standard for encryption (Government of British Columbia, Cryptographic Standards for Information Protection, Version 1.5), and is protected by firewalls so that it is only accessible from within the UBC’s virtual private network (VPN).
 The identifiable personal information is removed, encrypted and stored separately from the rest of the survey responses that is used for population-level research by HELP researchers.
 The data is stored by Population Data B.C. in their highly secure data storage facility.

 Please visit our Safeguarding Personal Information page to learn more about how HELP safeguards research data and protects the confidentiality and privacy of individuals.

 How much time does it take to fill out the MDI?